 an organization which has as its members only persons who comprise the membership of the Group and which has as its owners only persons who comprise the membership of the Group and who are provided insurance by the Group.

-The Risk Retention Group members are engaged in businesses or activities similar or related with respect to the liability to which such members are exposed by virtue of related, similar or common business, trade, product, services, premises or operations.
+The Risk Retention Group members are engaged in businesses or activities similar or related with respect to the liability to which such members are exposed by virtue of any related, similar or common business (whether profit or nonprofit), trade, product, services (including professional services), premises or operations.
 Give a general description of businesses or activities engaged in by the Group’s members:

-(a) List the name, SS#, and address of each officer and director of the Risk Retention Group: (Attach additional pages, if necessary.)
+(a) List the name, position with the Risk Retention Group, and address of each officer and director of the Risk Retention Group: (Attach additional pages, if necessary.)